 Rebekah, Ryan, and their children Jackson (six), Marleigh, and new baby brother Cash (three months), are a family full of character, charm and love.
-The couple moved to Nashville 10 years ago and have raised their beautiful family in their East Nashville home for the past 9 years.
-“When we were considering moving here, this neighborhood was still developing,” Rebekah recalls.
+The couple moved to Nashville 10 years ago, and have raised their beautiful family in their East Nashville home for the past 9 years.
+“When we were considering moving here, the neighborhood was still developing,” Rebekah recalls.
 “Money was tight, but this house was brand new and within our budget, so we bought it and have loved this neighborhood, our neighbors and this house ever since.”

 Rebekah and Ryan discovered home sharing while traveling together.
-“We came across Airbnb and fell in love with the idea of staying with a local and getting the scoop on things to do around a city,” says Rebekah.
+“We came across Airbnb and fell in love with the idea of staying with a local and getting the scoop on things to do around the city,” says Rebekah.

-Side Bar: Rebekah’s top picks
+Rebekah’s top local food picks

 “Thanks to our Airbnb income, my family can afford to travel.”

 The family loves communicating with guests, and the kids even pitch in from time to time.
 “Marleigh will help clean up before guests arrive sometimes,” chimes Rebekah.
-“You could call it that — her own special brand of cleaning,” deadpans Ryan.
+“You could call it that — her own special brand of ‘cleaning’,” deadpans Ryan.